Oral Appliance Therapy (OAT) Cases

 Pre- and post-treatment sleep study reports should consist of both the summary page and data pages that include the date of the sleep study and patient’s date of birth, both circled.
 However, if the summary page includes all of this information, the data pages do not need to be submitted.
 The AHI, RDI or REI, as well as lowest oxygen saturation levels OR oxygen saturation time spent at or below 90%, must be circled on each sleep study report so they can be quickly and easily identified.

 IMPORTANT: All patient information, with the exception of the patient’s date of birth (which must be circled), is confidential and must be redacted and protected from view prior to the submission of an application.
 This applies only to patient information (i.e. names, addresses, phone numbers, social security numbers, etc.) and does not apply to physician names or sleep center information.
 The physician names and sleep center information must be clearly visible and legible.
-If patient information is not redacted, the flash drive will be returned to the applicant.
+If any personal patient information (other than birthdate) is visible, the cases will not be reviewed and the flash drive will be returned to the applicant.

-Documentation that confirms the oral appliance was effective in managing the patient’s sleep disordered breathing must be provided for each successful responder of the fifteen (15) cases by having the patient’s local treating physician sign the OSA Management with Oral Appliance Therapy Template found on the ABDSM website at www.abdsm.org/CaseStudy.aspx.
+Documentation that confirms the oral appliance was effective in managing the patient’s sleep disordered breathing must be provided for each successful responder of the ten (10) cases by having the patient’s local treating physician sign the OSA Management with Oral Appliance Therapy Template found on the ABDSM website at abdsm.org/resources.

 Criteria for Five (5) Detailed Cases